pderaaij/research-intrapreneurship/thesis/chapter-3.md

 \normalsize

 All surveys were sent digitally via email.
 The digital surveys were programmed in the software Qualtrics.
 The T0 survey was sent a week before the start of the daily collection period and had to be filled in before the first daily.
 All dailies were sent at 15:30 and only active for the day they were sent out.
 Participants were free to ignore a survey due to a day off or work for another team.
 Lastly, a T1 survey was sent directly after the dailies phase.
 For both T0 and T1, a reminder was sent on the third day.
 Participants had the option to opt-out of any email sent to them, effectively stopping their participation in the survey.
+Ultimately, the supervisors data is only used for supplementary analysis to control main model findings.

 ## 3.3 Measures